yehonathank/virtual-lab/nanobody_design/README.md

 ## LLM project design

-Run the `run_nanobody_design.ipynb` notebook to have LLM agents create a nanobody-design workflow.
+Run the `run_nanobody_design.ipynb` notebook to have LLM agents create a nanobody design workflow.
 The outputs of this notebook are the `nanobody_design/discussions` directory.
 The relevant ESM, AlphaFold-Multimer, and Rosetta scripts have been copied from those discussion to the `nanobody_design/scripts` folder.
 Additionally, the sequences for the relevant nanobodies selected by the LLM agents, along with SARS-CoV-2 spike RBD sequences, are in the `nanobody_design/sequences` directory.

 ## Nanobody design